trung-vt/LearningRegularizationParameterMaps/notes-long.md

 % - implement function for nrmse
 % - use pytorch ignite for psnr and ssim faster

-% - IMPORTANT: Ask Kostas about the search space, most importantly how large is the training dataset size and image resolution!

 % I tried
 % - Setting 1: T=32, 100 train, sigma=0.5